 The curriculum is all the planned activities that we as a school organise in order to promote learning, personal growth and development.
 It includes, not only the formal requirements of the National Curriculum, but also the range of activities and challenges designed to enrich the curriculum and the experiences of our pupils.
 We aim to teach children how to grow into positive, responsible people, who can work and cooperate with others, whilst developing knowledge, skills and attitudes to learning, in order to achieve their true potential.

-At The Education Centre we strive to ignite our pupils passionate for learning and make their learning as much fun and as meaningful and relevant as possible.
+At Central Education we strive to ignite our pupils passion for learning and make their learning as much fun and as meaningful and relevant as possible.